stcarrez/mat/README.md

 To use MAT, you'll need to intrument your application and then to analyze the results with the tool.

+## Version 1.1     - Apr 2021

+- Update for binutils 2.34 and Ada BFD
+- Update for Ada Utility Library 2.4.0

 # Using git

 The project uses git submodules to integrate several other